Mileage Allowance Payments: Complete Guide

 Mileage allowance in Germany

 Mileage expenses are aimed to cover the employee’s commute cost for business trips when using a private vehicle apart from the daily allowance/Per Diem.
-The German government recognises the below mileage allowances as a flat-rate for all costs incurred for the usage of private vehicles for a business trip.
+The German government recognises mileage allowances as a flat rate for all costs incurred for the usage of private vehicles for eligible business trips.

-If the employee receives the amount more than what’s recommended by the government, the additional amount falls under income tax.
+If the employee receives an amount which is more than the recommended government rate, the additional amount will incur income tax.

-For example: The government recommends 0.30€ Per kilometer; however,if the employee receives 0.50€ per kilomoter, the difference of 0.20€ per kilometer would be subjected to income tax and needs to be accounted differently.
+For example, if the government recommends 0.30€ per kilometre, but the employee is reimbursed at 0.50€ per kilometre, the difference of 0.20€ per kilometre would be subjected to the relevant income tax and would need to be accounted for.

 Compliance in Germany